JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 )
 ```

-The `common` classes are referred to as any other class in Kotlin – they are shared between all the targets.
+The `common` classes are referred to as any other class in Kotlin – they are shared between all of the targets.

 ### Create routes for the JSON API